 Col joined the Peer Support team 2004 and brings with him over 37 years of experience living with a spinal cord injury.

 He sustained his C6 spinal cord injury as a result of a diving accident at age 18.
-Ironically, he was supposed to be playing football that day but decided to go for a swim and a few beers with some friends instead.
+Ironically, he decided to go for a swim and a few beers with some friends instead of playing football that day.
 He says “I believe in fate, my role in life was not to play State of Origin for Queensland but to achieve much greater things.”